March 29-31, 2017

 We’d love to have you!
 Email Aron Hall if you are interested in helping out.

-Interested in sponsoring a conference session?
+Interested in sponsoring a conference package?

 We are excited to offer opportunities for local and national businesses to engage with our conference material.
-We are looking for businesses to sponsor different sessions at our conference, including our three keynotes, breaks during each day, the networking and fun night, and our “fidget boxes”, full of various activities to help our attendees learn in the ways that suit them individually.
+We are looking for businesses to sponsor different packages at our conference, including our three keynotes, breaks during each day, the networking and fun night, and our “fidget boxes”, full of various activities to help our attendees learn in the ways that suit them individually.
 Contact Aron Hall if you are interested in sponsoring a session!